 - How heavy is the table?
 We’ve seen a few inversion machines that were sturdy, but you wouldn’t want to move them around on your own too often!

 - What’s the max user weight?
-While inverted tables usually cater for height no problem, there are limits to the body weight.
+While inverted tables usually cater for height no problem, there are limits to body weight.
 Check this stat carefully if it applies to you.

 Tell us about your inversion table